QR4.3.6 Anti-time

 i.
 Anti-electron (Figure 4.6c) First-down heads collide to give mass and a positive charge remainder.

 ii.
-Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge remainder.
+Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge.

 Next

-The processing that explains matter also explains charge, but what about the electron’s brother, the neutrino?
-Electrons are critical to our world, as without them there is no chemistry and so no life, but our universe also contains a little nothing that until recently we didn’t even know existed.
-The sun floods our earth with vast numbers of them each day, but they mostly pass through it like ghosts.
-Neutrinos seem quite pointless, so why did nature make so many of them?
+Processing explains matter and charge but what about the electron’s little brother, the neutrino?
+The world we see needs electrons, as without them there is no chemistry, and so no life, but it also has vast numbers of a little nothing that until recently, we didn’t even know existed.
+The sun floods the earth with them every day but they mostly pass through it, like ghosts, so why did nature make so many of them?

-The standard model expected neutrinos to have no mass at all, because they have no charge, but their tiny mass was how we detected them in the first place.
-When asked why neutrinos have a non-zero mass but exactly zero charge, the current answer is that it just does, but we knew that already.
+The standard model expects neutrinos to have no mass at all because they have no charge, but their tiny mass was how we detected them in the first place.
+When asked why neutrinos have no charge but a tiny mass, the current answer is that they just do, but we knew that already.

 Figure 4.5.
 A neutrino channel overload

-But if photons colliding in-phase give an electron, they can also collide out-of-phase to give a neutrino.
-Figure 4.3 shows two extreme photons colliding to give a neutrino, where two points overload but only one successfully reboots.
-This again overloads all the channels of one axis, but while a head-head photon collision gives an electron bump, a head-tail collision gives the little nothing we call a neutrino.
-Now instead of the neutrino being a useless building block, it is a necessary byproduct of an electron-type collision.
+However processing allows another possibility, as if electrons arise when photons collide in-phase, they can also collide out-of-phase.
+Figure 4.3 shows the result is that two points overload and one successfully reboots.
+Again, all the channels of an axis overload, but while a head-head collision gives an electron bump, a head-tail collision gives the little nothing we call a neutrino.
+The neutrino is then the byproduct of an electron rather than a useless building block.

-Why then isn’t the mass of a neutrino exactly zero?
-If the quantum network was perfectly synchronized, it would be, but as concluded earlier, the universal flow of light doesn’t synchronize it perfectly (2.4.4).
-The photons in Figure 4.5 are thus slightly out of synch, so the heads and tails don’t exactly cancel out, but the remainder does, so there is a tiny mass but no charge.
-Over many channels, the small asynchronies vary, so neutrinos vary in mass but always have zero charge.
-If an electron is a bump on space, a neutrino is a smudge, whose tiny mass comes from the imperfect synchrony of light in our universe.
+But why isn’t a neutrino’s mass exactly zero, as its charge is?
+If the quantum network was perfectly synchronous it would be, but that isn’t so (see 2.4.4).
+If the photons in Figure 4.5 are slightly out of synch, the heads and tails won’t exactly cancel but the remainder still will, giving a tiny mass but no charge.
+For different neutrinos the asynchrony varies so their mass also varies despite their zero charge.
+If an electron is a bump on space, a neutrino is a smudge, whose tiny mass comes from the asynchrony of the quantum network.

-1. Total processing.
-If the total processing fills the axis bandwidth, the entity produced is stable.
+1. Stability.
+If the total processing fills the axis bandwidth, the entity produced is stable

-2. Net processing.
-The net processing after opposite displacements cancel defines the mass.
+2. Mass.
+The net processing after opposite displacements cancel defines its mass.

-3. Remainder.
-The net remainder after opposite displacements cancel defines the charge.
+3. Charge.
+The net remainder after opposite displacements cancel defines its charge.

 Note that a tail-tail meet isn’t possible because it implies a prior head-head meet.

-In summary, extreme light at the highest frequency can overload a point axis to give a standing wave.
-In the initial plasma, which was pure light, these collisions had to happen occasionally, to give either electrons or neutrinos depending on the collision phase.
-Electrons and neutrinos are then brother leptons because they both overload one-axis, though one is something and the other almost nothing.
-Electrons and neutrinos were then the first matter, both made from light stuck in a network glitch, so we aren’t made from stardust but from the first light.
+In summary, extreme light can overload one axis of a point of space to give a constant standing wave.
+In the initial light plasma, these collisions produced stable electrons or neutrinos depending on phase.
+They are brother leptons because both are one-dimensional matter, though to us, one is something and the other almost nothing.

 Next